wolframtungsten678/advent_of_code_2025/README.md

 These are my personal solutions for the [2025 advent of code challenge](https://adventofcode.com/2025) in Python.

 Solutions are currently available for:
-- Day 1 part 1
+- Day 1 part 1 and 2
 - Day 2 part 1 and 2
 - Day 3 part 1 and 2
 - Day 4 part 1